Skip to main content

 • Follicle-Stimulating Hormone (FSH) targets a different set of cells in the testes called the Sertoli cells.
 These are the direct custodians of sperm production, or spermatogenesis.
 FSH signals the Sertoli cells to nourish and support the development of germ cells as they mature into sperm.

-This system operates on a loop, a biological principle of self-regulation.
+This system operates on a negative feedback loop, a biological principle of self-regulation.
 High levels of testosterone in the blood send a signal back to both the hypothalamus and the pituitary gland, telling them to reduce their output of GnRH, LH, and FSH.
 This is the body’s natural way of maintaining hormonal equilibrium, ensuring that testosterone levels stay within a healthy range.

 The Impact of Exogenous Testosterone

-When you began a protocol of (TRT), you introduced an external, or exogenous, source of testosterone into your body.
+When you began a protocol of testosterone replacement therapy (TRT), you introduced an external, or exogenous, source of testosterone into your body.
 Your system, being exquisitely sensitive to feedback, detected these high levels of circulating testosterone.
 It interpreted this signal to mean that the testes were producing more than enough on their own.

 Consequently, the hypothalamus drastically reduced its GnRH signals, and the pituitary gland, in turn, ceased its production of LH and FSH.
 This state is known as iatrogenic hypogonadotropic hypogonadism; a condition of low gonadotropin (LH and FSH) levels caused by the therapeutic protocol itself.